a-rust/rot13-puzzle/PROJECT_DESCRIPTION.md

   * However, if this were a competition, someone could submit a fake alias and an incorrect plaintext
 * Step 5 in the outline is also arbitrary, and may change
   * The idea is to do something with the data involving queries
+* There is no remote database
+  * Each user will create there own database, and interact with it using this code

 ## Project Structure
 1. Branch for generating random plaintext strings
 2. Branch for implementing ROT13 algorithm
-3. Branch for user input/output
-4. Branch for using SQLAlchemy to create a database and table with the specified columns
+3. Branch for using SQLAlchemy to create a database and table with the specified columns
-5. Branch for importing user input into the database
+4. Branch for importing user input into the database
-6. Branch for querying data for truth_values, and displaying it
+5. Branch for querying data for truth_values, and displaying it

 ## Reflections